setms/book/docs/software-engineering.md

 <!-- vale write-good.Weasel = YES -->
 <!-- vale write-good.Passive = YES -->

-Let's look at this from the perspective of the Cynefin framework @@Snowden2007.
+Let's look at this from the perspective of the Cynefin framework @@Snowden2002 @@Kurtz2003 @@Snowden2007.
+Here's what its latest version looks like:

 ![Cynefin framework](img/cynefin.png)

 Software development isn't in the _Clear_ domain (formerly known as _Simple_ and _Obvious_).
-Therefore, are no best practices that everyone should follow no matter the situation.
+Therefore, there are no best practices that everyone should follow no matter the situation.
 The question is whether software development falls in the _Complicated_ or _Complex_ domains.

-In the _Complicated_ domain, experts, like engineers, rule.
+Experts, such as engineers, rule the _Complicated_ domain.
 The decision-making approach is to sense (get the facts), analyze, and respond.
 Here we use good, rather than best, practices, and can find multiple ways to success.
 This domain is the realm of the known unknowns, where at least one right answer exists.